 What is the primary purpose of subnetting?

-Subnetting divides a larger network into smaller subnets to optimize IP address allocation, enhance security, and simplify network management.
+Subnetting divides a larger network into smaller subnets to optimize IP address allocation, improve network performance, and enhance security.